Dan6erbond/dan6erbond.github.io/README.md

 # dan6erbond.github.io

-### This website is no longer active and the updated website can be found at https://ravianand.web.app.
+### This website is no longer active and the updated page can be found at https://ravianand.web.app.

 ## My Website